The SEN Department Mission

 - Liaison in the summer term of Year 6 with our feeder primary schools.

-- In school testing using a range of tests to establish reading ages
+- In school testing using a range of tests to establish reading and spelling ages.

-- Liaison with previous secondary school, if relevant, following in year admissions.
+- Liaison with previous secondary Academy, if relevant, following in year admissions.

 - Issues raised by parents.